 Q: Why is northbound traffic also detoured sometimes?

 A: Even with just one direction of traffic, there is still not much room for the contractor to safely and efficiently complete construction work.
 This became even more true when curbs were installed on both sides of the road.
 As a result, since summer 2022 the contractor has often had to limit northbound traffic during work days to just local residents, emergency services, waste pickup, school buses, and deliveries.
 Full northbound traffic has been allowed outside of work hours, with a few exceptions.
 The inconsistency of northbound travel became an inconvenience not just for residents, but also for TriMet, which moved all of its buses to SW 45th/48th Avenue/Drive for the remainder of the project.

 Q: How long will this detour last?

-A: The southbound detour will remain in effect at all times, day and night (24 hours a day / 7 days a week), until a date to be determined in the second half of June 2023.
-The northbound detour will be in place most weekdays, from 7:00am to 5:00pm, until a similar date in the second half of June 2023.
+A: The southbound detour will remain in effect at all times, day and night (24 hours a day / 7 days a week), until July 5, 2023.
+The northbound detour will be in place most weekdays, from 7:00am to 5:00pm, until Friday, June 30, 2023.